bespoken/bespoken-docs/google-marketplace/faq.md

 [<img src="./assets/google-marketplace-firewall.png">](./assets/google-marketplace-firewall.png)

 ##### Configuring a static IP Address
 Google Cloud Platform instances are launched with a dynamic IP address by default, which means that the IP address changes every time the server is stopped and restarted.
-This is not desired we have to assign the server a static IP address and assign it to the VM.
+This behavior is not desired, we have to reserve a static IP address and assign it to the VM.
 Follow the [instruccions](https://cloud.google.com/compute/docs/ip-addresses/reserve-static-external-ip-address).

 ##### Update DNS record
 Create an A record in your DNS provider, to point to the IP address set in the previous step.
 You should get a response when accessing the domain: